Where is Waterloo?

-- The main University of Waterloo campus is in the city of Waterloo, which is centrally located in southwestern Ontario with easy access to Toronto, Hamilton, and London.
+- The main University of Waterloo campus is in the city of Waterloo, located in southwestern Ontario with easy access to Hamilton, London, and Toronto.

 - Our street address is 200 University Ave.
 West, Waterloo, Ontario.

-- We also have 3 specialized campuses (for architecture, health sciences, and digital media) located nearby.
+- We also have 3 specialized campuses (for architecture, health sciences, and digital media) in the nearby cities of Cambridge, Kitchener, and Stratford.

 By car – from highway 401